Generic Name: desonide topical (DES oh nide)

 What is Verdeso?

-Verdeso is a topical (for the skin) steroid.
-It reduces the actions of chemicals in the body that cause inflammation, redness, and swelling.
+Verdeso (desonide) is a corticosteroid.
+It prevents the release of substances in the body that cause inflammation.

-What should I discuss with my healthcare provider before using Verdeso?Do not use Verdeso if you are allergic to desonide.
+You should not use Verdeso foam if you are allergic to desonide.

 How should I use Verdeso?

 Verdeso foam is usually applied 2 or 3 times daily.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not take by mouth.
 Verdeso foam is for use only on the skin.

 Wash your hands before and after using Verdeso, unless you are using the medicine to treat the skin on your hands.